Microplastics in Malaysian food have quietly entered our seafood, rice, and bottled water, and with them, a hidden threat to human health.

 The pervasive presence of microplastics in Malaysian food is a sobering reality that demands immediate attention and collective action.
 While the government’s initiatives to combat microplastic pollution are commendable, more needs to be done to safeguard the nation’s food supply and protect public health.

-You play a crucial role in this battle against microplastics in Malaysian food.
+You play a crucial role in this battle against microplastics in Malaysia.
 By adopting sustainable practices, such as reducing single-use plastic consumption, supporting businesses that prioritise eco-friendly packaging, and advocating for stricter regulations, we can create a ripple effect that drives positive change.

 Businesses must also step up and embrace their responsibility as stewards of the environment.
 Transitioning to biodegradable alternatives, implementing effective waste management systems, and investing in research and development to find innovative solutions are imperative steps in the fight against microplastic pollution.